ska-telescope/developer.skatelescope.org/src/policies/fundamental-sw-requirements.rst

             environment.

        ii.
-The SKA testing policy and guidelines are published on the SKA developer portal [RD6] and those shall be followed by software development teams.
+The SKA testing policy and guidelines are published on the SKA developer portal [RD6] at :doc:`/policies/ska-testing-policy-and-strategy` and those shall be followed by software development teams.

        iii.
-For **software** targeting CPU’s this should include unit tests at the class, function or source file level to test basic functionality of methods (functions) with an agreed minimal coverage of at least 75%, as per the SKA Definition of Done [RD6].
+For **software** targeting CPU’s this should include unit tests at the class, function or source file level to test basic functionality of methods (functions) with an agreed minimal coverage of at least 75%, as per the SKA Definition of Done [RD6] ( :doc:`/policies/definition-of-done` ).
 Unit tests created for fixing defects or making specific enhancements should be checked-in with a reference to the issue for which the tests were created.